cj-wang/mean-start/README.md

 To build the client project, run `ng build` in the project directory.
 The build artifacts will be stored in the `dist/public/` directory.
 Use the `-prod` flag for a production build.

-To build the server files, run `tsc` in the `server` directory.
+To build the server files, run `tsc` in the `server/` directory.
 The compiled js files will be stored in the `dist/` directory.

-After building both the client and the server, the `dist/` directory will contain all the distribution files of the whole app.
+After building both the client and the server, the `dist/` directory will be the full distribution of the app.

 ## Running unit tests